Lanezriel/online-cv/README.md

 Frontend: `ReactJS v17.0.1`, `Bulma v0.9.2`, `Material-ui v4.11.3` (waiting before upgrading to v5)
 Database: `Cloud Firestore`

+At this time, you can see the result [here](https://dimitri-delbrouck.000webhostapp.com/)

 ## General informations

 It needs much refactoring and parts of it are not even created yet.